open-telemetry/opentelemetry-specification/specification/api-tracing.md

 at runtime.
 The implementation is referred to as the SDK in this spec, which is used by all instrumented code within the program.

 A `Tracer` is more than just the code though.
-Each `Tracer` has a name and a resource attached to it.
-The API must provide [library developers][] a way to access a `Tracer` with a specific name and attached resource.
+Each `Tracer` has a name and optionally a version.
+The API must provide [library developers][] a way to access a `Tracer` with a specific name and version.
 We'll call that component the `TracerProvider`.

 If [application developers][] do not specify a library which implements